 Not sure where to start?
 The following nine tools are some of our favourites, helping with SEO, social media marketing, email marketing, ROI tracking, and more.

-As you plan where to spend your marketing budget, consider the benefits of allocating some funds to purchasing these powerful tools.
+As you plan where to spend your marketing budget, consider the benefits of allocating some funds for purchasing these powerful tools.

 When considering a purchase, 71% of B2B researchers start with a generic search.

 SEO is crucial for B2B marketing, but without the right tool, it’s very difficult to master.

 Ahrefs is a B2B marketing tool that’s focused on helping marketers improve their SEO.